SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-08-10-local-optimization-bias.md

 My boss produced reports for his boss showing how much money we'd saved the company.
 Those people probably all retired thinking this was the right thing to do.
 But today I realize that some of what I did to save pennies was actually harmful in the big picture.  *Penny wise, pound foolish* would be just one example of local optimization bias.

-![Team Productivity Local Optimization Bias](../images/team-productivity-local-optimization-bias.png) Another example of local optimization bias would be the way beginning Scrum Masters focus on trying to make a team more "productive" instead of helping the product development organization become better able to learn and adapt.
+![Team Productivity Local Optimization Bias](../images/team-productivity-local-optimization-bias.png) Another example of local optimization bias would be the way beginning Scrum Masters focus on trying to make a team more "productive" (or worse: "hyperproductive") instead of helping the product development organization become better able to learn and adapt.

 Do you have some examples of local optimization?
 Please send them in!